elcodo254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: Print a number with two decimal points
 100-decimal_to_hexadecimal: Convert decimal variable to hexadecimal
 101-rot13: Rot13 encryption on a text
+102-odd: Print everyother line from text starting from the first